 Conditions seemed to be emerging which could force the US Federal Reserve to raise interest rates and perhaps even the rapid unwinding of past QE.
 Maintaining easy money policies poses little risk of an inflationary surge if it was only feeding into asset prices, but could prove very dangerous if its started to feed wage / price growth in the real economy.
 A shift to higher rates would have a highly disruptive impact on global financial markets by: accentuating yield-seeking capital movements towards US; and creating capital shortages elsewhere (thereby creating pressure for increased interest rates worldwide in an already almost-deflationary environment).
 The relatively self-contained US economy implies that, while a stronger $US would erode trade competitiveness, this would have a much smaller implication for US economy than for many others.

 The effectiveness of low interest rates in stimulating the economy was increasingly disputed while their adverse consequences were highlighted.
+The apparent background to the emergence of this problem was suggested in A Credit Crunch is Possible Even if the 'Real Economy' is Growing and Outline of Cultural, Economic and Financial Complexities).

 Global Bond Market Crash?